Kern84/P7_LeRoy_Adrien/README.md

 Program executed in :  7.143435 Seconds

-Optimized Glouton:
+Optimized Greedy:
-The optimized_glouton.py file shows an optimized greedy code.
+The optimized_greedy_csv.py file shows an optimized greedy code.
 It read a file (~1000 elements) with actions information and determine the best combinations for the best return over two years for a maximum spend of $ 500.

 Best solution for dataset 1:
 Total return : 101.86 $;